Update, 11/12: Hyatt will eliminate mini hotel toiletries by June 2021. Is this goodbye to using Grand Hyatt Kauai toiletries at home?

 First of all, the large bulk containers creep me out, as anyone can put anything in them.
-And how often are they cleaned?
+Sick people have put some pretty gross stuff in them.
+And how often are they actually cleaned?

 But mostly, I enjoy bringing mini toiletries home and using them.
 It’s not so much about saving some money on soap and shampoo as it is the smell.

 Intoxicating aromas from hotels like the Park Hyatt Paris and the Grand Hyatt Kauai instantly transport me from Cleveland back to the wonderful vacations associated with those smells.

 They also make me long to go back.